Overweight Dog: How To Help Your Overweight Dog Lose Weight & Stay In Shape

 Breed predisposition

-Certain breeds are more likely to experience obesity.
-In particular: Cocker Spaniels, Cairn Terriers, Labrador Retrievers, and Golden Retrievers.
+Certain breeds are more likely to end up as overweight dogs.
+In particular:

 Neutering

-Obesity can also be caused by neutering.
+Got a dog that’s spayed or neutered?
+It might result in changes to their bodies and systems that make it easier for them to gain weight.
 This is because sex hormones control the appetite and metabolism of pets.
 If neutering limits the effect of these hormones, it can lead to an excessive appetite and lower energy.
-Neutering might also change your pet’s feeding patterns.
+Neutering might also change your pet’s feeding patterns, making your dog beg for more food.

 Lifestyle & family factors